Find out how to collect SMS consent and how consent is stored in Klaviyo by reading this article.

 - Profile Property

 By default, this will be mapped to Klaviyo's default phone number profile property, but you can change this to any other profile property if you would like.
 Please note, however, that if you would like to use this property as a phone number in text messages, you must keep the default mapping.
 When this input is mapped to the phone number profile property, this is where you can update SMS consent, meaning a timestamp verifying consent will be attached to the contact's profile when they submit their number on the form.
-It is highly recommended that you keep this box checked to ensure that you remain compliant with US SMS laws.
+It is highly recommended that you keep this box checked.

 - Default Country